jonmmar/maram-cc-site/dispatch/recursive-summary.md

 The path ahead leads toward the modeling of interaction, reinforcement, and predictive persistence.
 The recursive observer is no longer alone.
 Structure remembers—and the ladder continues upward.

+---

+#### Essay 3.5: The Price of Forgetting — Paradoxes of Memory and Collapse*
+Even after memory and irreversibility are grounded in constraint logic, paradox lingers.
+Why can’t entropy run backwards?
+What really disappears in a black hole?
+This essay confronts the most persistent puzzles—Maxwell’s demon, Landauer’s principle, the information paradox—and reframes them not as violations of natural law, but as illusions born from treating memory as a “thing” rather than a pattern of structural constraint.
+Irreversibility is shown to be a recursive narrowing of viable futures.
+What survives is not what escapes collapse, but what can no longer be undone.

+---